-We intend to file one or more registration statements on FormS-8 under the Securities Act to register the offer and sale of all shares of Class A common stock subject to outstanding stock options and Class A common stock issued or issuable under our 2021 Plan.
-Approximately shares of our Class A common stock are intended to be granted to certain of our directors, executive officers and other employees in connection with this offering.
+We intend to file one or more registration statements on FormS-8 under the Securities Act to register the offer and sale of all shares of Class A common stock issuable under our 2021 Plan.
+Approximately 2,193,993 shares of our Class A common stock are intended to be granted to certain of our directors, executive officers and other employees pursuant to restricted stock and restricted stock unit awards in connection with this offering, which issuances will be registered on Form S-8.